 Each student will spend ten weeks at LLNL as a guest of an LLNL host scientist working on a computational project in the host’s area of expertise.
 In addition, leading researchers from universities and national labs will give a series of mini-courses for the students.
 These courses will cover state-of-the-art and emerging computational methods in materials science and chemistry.

-The program: Research projects on computational materials science and chemistry, weekly lectures by leading experts from universities and national labs (see link below for a list of the 2010-2015 CCMS lectures), tours of LLNL, networking activities.
+The program includes research projects on computational materials science and chemistry, weekly lectures by leading experts from universities and national labs, tours of LLNL, and networking activities.

 Program topics include ab initio electronic structure theory, quantum chemistry, molecular dynamics, phase field modeling, computational mechanics, and multiscale modeling.

 LLNL is located in the beautiful town of Livermore, just 40 miles east of San Francisco.
 Surrounded by vineyards and rolling hills, there’s something for everyone in Livermore, from wine tasting, to cycling, to a brand new cultural center.
 Explore the links below for more information about this area.